ServiceStackV3/ServiceStack.Contrib/README.md

 By default ServiceStack includes high-performance replacements for [ASP.NET's Session, Caching, Logging, Authentication, Membership and Configuration providers](http://www.servicestack.net/mvc-powerpack/) yielding config-free, testable and mockable alternatives that can be hosted in or outside of an ASP.NET web host.

-Whilst any providers contributed by the community that require any external dependencies are kept here (and available on NuGet):
+Whilst any providers contributed by the community that require any external dependencies are kept here (with links to their NuGet packages):

 ## Authentication Providers